jwhitbeck/java-rdb-parser/README.md

 efficiently skip over these entries or defer their decoding to a worker thread.

 RDB files created by all versions of Redis through 4.0.x are supported (i.e., RDB versions 1 through 8).
 Redis modules, introduced in RDB version 8, are not currently supported.
+Redis 5.x (RDB versions 9+) isn't currently supported.
 If you need them, please open an issue or a pull request.

 To use this library, including the following dependency in your `pom.xml`.